Who are we?

 4 min read

 Stress-free.
 Wouldn’t that be nice?
-For those preparing to enter into the most chaotic season of the year—Annual Enrollment Period—doesn’t Stress-free AEP sound even better?
-Annual Enrollment Period, also known as Annual Election Period, or simply AEP is a high-stakes, high-strain time of year, but it’s a vital factor for healthcare organizations and consumersThe truth is, stress-free is an illusion, but you can certainly take steps to stress less during AEP 2021.
+For those preparing to enter into the most chaotic season of the year—Open Enrollment Period—doesn’t Stress-free Open Enrollment Period sound even better?
+Open Enrollment Period is a high-stakes, high-strain time of year, but it’s a vital factor for healthcare organizations and consumersThe truth is, stress-free is an illusion, but you can certainly take steps to stress less during Open Enrollment.
 You probably know that already, but it doesn’t hurt to have a reminder.
-Here are 11 tips for a “stress-free” or, more realistically, stress less AEP.
+Here are 11 tips for a “stress-free” or, more realistically, stress less Open Enrollment.

 1. Plan:

 Planning reduces uncertainty, which can be a major source of stress and anxiety.
 Create a schedule that delegates time for all important daily tasks such as consulting with prospects, performing necessary clerical tasks, and unwinding at the end of the day.
-Have a plan for before, during, and after AEP to ensure that you’re addressing changing priorities.
-For more tips on how to plan for AEP check out our previous blog How to Plan for AEP like a Powerhouse.
+Have a plan for before, during, and after Open Enrollment to ensure that you’re addressing changing priorities.

 Pro-Tip: Don’t go overboard.
 Planning your days down to the very last minute can be stressful too.
 Be sure remain flexible and give yourself ample breathing room.